Affiliated Study Abroad Programs

 Email us or call 319.895.4385.

 You’ll need to submit an application for approval to study abroad for either a semester or a year.
 This application also serves as your petition to take your Cornell need-based aid with you on the program.
-You’ll need to include the following in your application:
+If you wish to apply your need-based aid toward your program, be sure to fill out your 2018-2019 FAFSA and include the following in your application:

 - A faculty recommendation letter